assely/documentation/sidebar.md

 The WordPress [Sidebars](https://codex.wordpress.org/Sidebars) are areas where you may allocate customizable widgets.
 Next, inside your application templates, you can display all widgets assigned to the specified sidebar.

-Sidebars creates easily customizable areas, which can be managed inside `Apperance > Widgets` administration panel.
+Sidebars create easily customizable areas, which can be managed inside `Appearance > Widgets` administration panel.

 <a name="basics-of-sidebars"></a>
 ## [Basics of sidebars](#basics-of-sidebars)